Published by Lookforzebras

 Over the years, the gap in doctor’s salaries between the two nations has gradually reduced.
-While it may seem like a no-brainer to decide based on just headline salary figures, one needs to bear in mind that these figures represent the average gross pay doctors receive in the respective countries and does not take several varying deductions into account.
+While it may seem like a no-brainer to decide based solely on headline salary figures, it’s important to look deeper.
+These figures represent the average gross pay doctors receive in each country and do not account for various deductions.

-In this article, we will try to explain the key considerations relative to the wage gap and shed some light on why many Canadian doctors refuse to move their practice to the US despite the potential for higher earnings.
-So let’s get right into it to see what the differences, pros, and cons of each system are.
+In this article, we will explore the key considerations related to the wage gap.
+Additionally, we will shed light on why many Canadian doctors choose to stay in Canada despite the potential for higher earnings in the U.S. So let’s get right into it to see what the differences, pros, and cons of each system are.

 Differing Medical Systems

-Canada uses a single-payer healthcare system that provides universal healthcare coverage for medically necessary services based on need rather than the ability to pay.
+Canada uses a single-payer healthcare system that provides universal healthcare coverage for medically necessary services.
+This system is based on need rather than the ability to pay.
 Doctors in Canada are required to bill their services to provincial health authorities at standardized rates.
 While these rates differ from one province to the next, they are mainly stable.

 On the other hand, American doctors bill health insurance companies for each procedure and treatment they administer.
-Additional costs not covered by the health insurance will need to be settled by the patient.
+Patients will need to settle additional costs not covered by the health insurance.

 This difference in the billing process is a key factor affecting doctors’ earnings between the two nations.
-For example, if a Canadian doctor treats a patient for a broken arm, the cost of treating broken limbs is roughly pre-determined by the Canadian government.
+For example, when a Canadian doctor treats a patient for a broken arm, the government sets a predetermined cost for the treatment.
+This ensures that the pricing remains consistent and standardized across the healthcare system.
 Therefore, the doctor cannot change that amount in any way.

-If the same treatment was administered in the US, there is no set charge as doctors are allowed to set their own markup for their service.
-Health insurance companies tend to cover up to a certain percentage markup, and the patient will be liable for any balance.
+If the same treatment is administered in the US, doctors can set their own markup for their services, as there is no set charge.
+Health insurance companies tend to cover up to a certain percentage markup.
+The patient will be liable for any balance.

 Differing Specialization

 Yes, specialization does play a critical role in pay differences.
-It’s important to remember that salaries in medicine exist on a spectrum, within which one needs to account for inter-specialty and intra-specialty variability.
+It’s important to remember that salaries in medicine exist on a spectrum.
+Within this range, one must account for both inter-specialty and intra-specialty variability.
 Simply put, a physician specializing in a related field will earn more.

-Due to the government-funded medical system, Canadian doctors act as gatekeepers to specialists and hospitals and as a filter for the government to ease the burden on these establishments.
-Whereas in the US, since health care is privately funded by the patient, they are free to choose where they are treated and who they are treated by.
+Due to the government-funded medical system, Canadian doctors act as gatekeepers to specialists and hospitals.
+They also serve as a filter for the government to help ease the burden on these establishments.
+In the US, since patients privately fund healthcare, they can choose where they are treated and who treats them.

 This also incentivizes US doctors to specialize in additional fields, which will benefit them from referring the patient to someone else.
-This equates to additional treatment being administered and a separate bill to the health insurance company.
+This leads doctors to administer additional treatment and issue a separate bill to the health insurance company.

 Differing Legal Expenses